DaleOrders/AWS-Study-Notes/README.md

     - AMI contains:
       - Permissions: who can use it, is it public or private
-      - EBS snapshots are created from attached EBS volumes
+      - EBS snapshots are created from attached EBS volumes and stored in S3 buckets
         - Snapshots are referenced inside the AMI using block device mapping.
         - Table of data that links the snapshot IDs that you've just created when making that AMI and it has for each one of those